Ennoriel/social-links/packages/site/src/routes/+page.md

 # social-links

-social-links is a set of social media share links working with React and Svelte (at the moment).
+[Github repository](https://github.com/Ennoriel/social-links) is a set of social media share links working with React and Svelte (at the moment).
 It takes another approach that most common libraries of that sort: it uses **links** instead of _third party scripts embedded in buttons_.

 Please use it if you care for your user privacy.